-The bill amends the Public Employee Retirement System Investment Act to introduce a new section, 19c, which allows the state treasurer, as the investment fiduciary, to invest in cryptocurrency.
+The bill amends the Public Employee Retirement System Investment Act of 1965 by adding a new section, 19c, which allows the state treasurer, as the investment fiduciary, to invest in cryptocurrency.
 Specifically, the bill stipulates that the cryptocurrency must have a market capitalization of at least $250 billion, averaged over the previous calendar year.
-Additionally, any digital assets held by the state must be in the form of an exchange-traded product issued by a registered investment company.
+Furthermore, any digital assets held by the state must be in the form of an exchange-traded product issued by a registered investment company.

-Furthermore, the bill defines "cryptocurrency" as digital currency that utilizes encryption techniques for generating currency units and verifying fund transfers, operating independently of a central bank.
-This legislative change aims to expand investment options for public employee retirement systems by incorporating cryptocurrency into their portfolios, provided they meet the specified criteria.
+Additionally, the bill defines "cryptocurrency" as digital currency that utilizes encryption techniques for regulating the generation of currency units and verifying fund transfers, while operating independently of a central bank.
+This legislative change aims to expand investment options for public employee retirement systems in Michigan by incorporating cryptocurrency into their portfolios.

 House Introduced Bill: 38.1132, 38.1141